RagnarB83/ash-documentation/docs/basics.rst

 Submitting job
 #####################

-For a more complicated job to be submitted to the queuing system on a cluster, one would like to have a submission script that also configures the environment, copies inputfiles to local scratch and results from scratch to back etc.
+For a more complicated job to be submitted to the queuing system on a cluster, it is best to have a submission script that configures the environment, copies inputfiles to local scratch and copies results back from scratch to submission directory.

-The **subash**  script below can be used for this purpose.
-The number of cores can be provided in the command-line (should match the number of cores requested for the Theory level).
+The **subash**  script below can be used for this purpose (with appropriate modifications for your cluster) The number of cores can be provided in the command-line (should match the number of cores requested for the Theory level).
-Alternatively this script can read the numcores variable in the inputfile.py (if present).
+Alternatively the **subash** script will automatically look for and read a numcores variable in the ASH inputfile (if present).
 Make sure to have a line containing: "numcores=X" in the Python script (as in the ashtest.py example above).

 Using **subash**: